By Gayle Vehar on | No Comments

 Now, let's get started creating a grid in Photoshop:

-First, with Photoshop open, go to the top menu bar and click on File>New to open a new document and name it - I will name my document "Pretty Template".
+First, open Photoshop and go to the top menu bar and click on File>New to open a new document and name it - I will name my document "Pretty Template."

-When creating documents for print I set the width and the height for inches.
-I'm going to keep this particular document size at 11 inches for the width and 14 inches for the height.
-If I was working on a document for web usee, I would set the width and height using pixels.
+When creating documents for print, I set the width and the height as inches.
+I will keep this particular document size at 11 inches for the width and 14 inches for the height.
+If I were working on a document for web use, I would set the width and height using pixels.

-Keep in mind, as far as resolution, when you are creating something for print, you ideally want to have 300 pixels per inch.
+Keep in mind, as far as resolution, when you are creating something for print; you ideally want to have 300 pixels per inch.
 If the template is for web use, between 72 and 150 pixels is acceptable.
-Set background contents to be white.
-Press OK.
+Set background contents to white.
+Then press OK.

-Creating a grid layout will help you create the shapes to place your photos into.
-To create your Photoshop grid layout go to View>New Guide Layout.
+Creating a grid layout will help you make the shapes to place your photos into.
+To begin creating your Photoshop grid layout, go to View>New Guide Layout.

-Using the dialog box that opens, set the number of rows and columns that will create squares or as close to squares as possible.
-For this project, I chose 3 columns and 4 rows.
-Obviously, if you want to turn it off later, you can just click Rulers again in the menu to uncheck it.
+Using the dialog box that opens, set the number of rows and columns to create squares or as close to squares as possible.
+For this project, I chose three columns and four rows.
+If you want to turn it off later, you can click Rulers again in the menu to uncheck it.

 Click on the Rectangle Tool (or use the Photoshop keyboard shortcut U).
 Use the guides on your document to click and drag a rectangle/square the same size as created by the intersecting guides.

 Once you have created a row of squares, select them all in the layers palette and then click Cmd/Ctrl + J. You can also duplicate your layers.
 This will duplicate all the layers.
-By default they will now be selected.
+By default, they will now be selected.
 Click and drag the layers to move them to a new section.
 Continue to do this until your entire document is filled with shapes.
-Save your Photoshop template before moving on.
+Save your Photoshop template before moving to the next step.

 One of the main reasons to create a Photoshop photo grid template is to have a reusable layout that you can place images into VERY quickly and easily.

 To add an image, you will first select the layer you want your image to be applied to.
-So, if I want my image to appear in the top left shape, I am going to click on that particular layer.
-Next I will go to File>Place or Place Embedded, depending on the version of Photoshop you are using.
+So, if I want my image to appear in the top left shape, I will click on that particular layer.
+Next, I will go to File>Place or Place Embedded, depending on the version of Photoshop you are using.

-Next, navigate to the image you want to apply in the template.
-Click on that image and press "Place".
-It may look a little weird at the beginning.
+Next, navigate to the image you want to apply to the template.
+Click on that image and press "Place."
+It may look a little weird at first.
 That's okay.
 Just press Enter or Return.

-Using the Photoshop Move tool you can now click and drag or resize your image to fit into the shape exactly the way you want.
+Using the Photoshop Move tool, you can now click and drag or resize your image to fit into the shape exactly the way you want.
 If the image isn't showing, it is probably NOT positioned over the square to which you are trying to "clip" it.
 If that is the case, use the move tool to reposition it.

 Repeat this step to add an image to each shape layer.
-You will quickly begin to see all of your images being added to youor Photoshop grid template.
+You will quickly see all of your images being added to your Photoshop grid template.

-Don't forget to save your Photoshop grid for future use, in case you want to use the same grid layout again.
-Saving your template is as easy as pressing Cmd/Ctrl+S.
+Don't forget to save your Photoshop grid for future use if you think you might use the same grid layout again.
+Saving the template is as easy as pressing Cmd/Ctrl+S.

 Saving your photo grid for printing is a little different.
 Once you have all images added to the grid, press Cmd/Ctrl+Shift+S to save your image as a JPEG.
-JPEG images are the best for printing so choose this file type this time when you are saving.
+This file type is best for printing images, so choose this file type when you are saving for print.

-You should now be able to create a Photoshop grid for your own project ideas, but we also wanted to share the photo grid template that we just created with you, so you can easily create your own box photography collage like we did here.
+You should now be able to create a Photoshop grid for your own project ideas.
+But we also wanted to share the photo grid template that we just created, so you can quickly create your box photography collage, like we just did here.

 Do you have any questions or comments about How to Make a Photo Grid in Photoshop?
 Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE our tutorial using the social sharing buttons (we really appreciate it)!